 This year has plagued a number of countries with tremendous natural disasters and extreme weather events.
 Greece was challenged with extensive fires and South Africa with a shortage of water.
 As late as November this year, the US was still struggling to tame forest fires.
 Something is certainly happening with the climate.
-These problems arise from society only been concerned with growth.
+These problems arise from society only being concerned with growth.
 The issue is that for far too long we have been assuming that economic growth has no impact on the climate and, more generally, on nature.
 It is especially concerning that we have had this point of view when nature provides services of a value of approximately US$ 125 trillion a year according to the 2018 Living Planet Report by WWF.
-However, this year’s Nobel laureate1 William Nordhaus proves the importance of considering climate change as a factor that effects economic growth.
+However, this year’s Nobel laureate1 William Nordhaus proves the importance of considering climate change as a factor that affects economic growth.
 The foremost reason he was awarded this prestigious prize is his ability to incorporate climate change into long-run macroeconomic analysis.
-The focal point of this article centrers on how Nordhaus considers climate change in his models and his suggestion as to which economic instruments countries could potentially use to combat CO2-emissions while pursuing real economic growth.
+The focal point of this article centers on how Nordhaus considers climate change in his models and his suggestion as to which economic instruments countries could potentially use to combat CO2 emissions while pursuing real economic growth.
 Before diving into that, we need to go back to the very foundation of Nordhaus’s research, the origin of the neoclassical growth theory.

 THE FOUNDATION OF NORDHAUS’S MODEL